Online Certificate Program in Public Health

 Can I Transfer My Public Health Certificate Credits into an Online Master's in Public Health (MPH) Program?

-Drexel Dornsife’s certificate of public health online program provides the foundational knowledge you need to complete Drexel’s online Master’s in Public Health (MPH) program, which will be accepting applications soon for the Fall 2020 term.
+Drexel Dornsife’s certificate of public health online program provides the foundational knowledge you need to complete Drexel’s online Master’s in Public Health (MPH) program.
 As a result, you will have the opportunity to roll all credits received from Drexel’s online public health certificate into our online MPH program.

 The software used in many of our courses, including biostatistics and epidemiology, requires you to have access to a PC.
 Apple doesn’t currently support the software needed to complete this coursework.